Omar10318/hack-me/README.md

 # Hack Me

-## Delivery
+## Delivery Notes

-Let's fork the project on your Github.
+This is the forked version of the Semana test: https://github.com/semana-io/hack-me

-At the end, push all changes on your repository and send the link.
+It respects the specification described below

 ## How to run and test